Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 ## Run

 The application requires a running instance of MongoDB.
-It includes a `docker-compose.yml` file that will fire up a MongoDB instance, assuming that Docker Desktop is running.
+It includes a `docker-compose.yml` file that will fire up a MongoDB replica set instance, assuming that Docker Desktop is running.

 ```bash
 # run the NestJS application as well as the MongoDB Docker container